syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/check-status-of-annotations-or-comments.md

 ---
 layout: post
-title: Check the status of annotation in Blazor SfPdfViewer | Syncfusion&reg;
+title: Check the status of annotations in Blazor SfPdfViewer | Syncfusion
-description: Learn here all about how to check the status of annotations or comments in Syncfusion&reg; Blazor SfPdfViewer component and more.
+description: Learn here all about how to check the status of annotations or comments in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer
 documentation: ug